event-catalog/eventcatalog/website/docs/introduction.md

 ⚡️ EventCatalog will help you document your Event-Driven architecture in no time.

-⚡️ EventCatalog is designed to help you document and capture your Events, Services, Schemas, Code Examples and much more.
+⚡️ EventCatalog is designed to help you document and capture your Events, Services, Domains, Schemas, Code Examples and much more.

 ⚡️ Ease of use, developer experience and managing maintenance overhead is key to this project.
 That's why we try to focus on simplifying the experience.